codesandbox/codesandboxer/CONTRIBUTING.md

 We are using
 [build-releases](https://www.npmjs.com/package/@atlaskit/build-releases) to add
 intents to change, so we can make sure our packages are released at the right semantic version.
-The simple answer is run `yarn changeset` and answer the questions.
+The simple answer is run `pnpm run changeset` and answer the questions.
 If you're not certain about semantic versioning, I would recommend checking out
 [this documentation](https://docs.npmjs.com/about-semantic-versioning).